CodingItWrong/outsidein.dev/docs/react/1-setup.md

 Note that the development build is not optimized.
 To create a production build, use yarn build.
 ```

+With this, we can mark off our next task in Trello:

+- [x] Create App

 Next, let's set up linting and autoformatting. `create-react-app` includes a built-in ESLint config to check your code for issues while it runs.
 But we can set up a separate ESLint config that our editor can see, so it can warn us about issues right away and autoformat files upon save.